ABOUT KUKUTALI PRESERVE

 Historic use of the area by the Tribe included shellfish gathering and beach seining for salmon.
 The traditional name of the area, Kukutali, means “place of the cattail mat”, referring to the temporary shelters of cattail mats erected at the summer clam digging and beach seining sites.

 Our Kukutali Preserve logo is a representation of a cattail mat creaser.
 Creasers were small hand tools with a triangular relief notch on the bottom.
-The creaser was used in conjunction with a triangular cross-section rod to create a scoring across many cattail leaves to aid in sewing them together as a mat.
+The creaser was used in conjunction with a mat needle to create a scoring across many cattail leaves to prevent the sewn cattail leaves from splitting.
 The artist’s rendering by Swinomish Tribal member Todd Mitchell of the creaser includes two heads to represent the Tribe and WA State Parks, the two entities that have come together to manage this unique area.